jp-sypniewski/SpringMVCFilmCRUD/README.md

 ## Overview

-  * Your application will implement full web-based C.R.U.D. functionality, using Spring MVC and the DAO pattern.
+  * Your application will implement full web-based C.R.U.D. functionality (Create, Read, Update, Delete), using Spring MVC and the DAO pattern.
 The DAO implementation will use JDBC to persist and retrieve data.

 ## Structure